 Let's start with the people you already know.

 Chances are you know a bunch of brilliant people with even more brilliant careers.
 So why not use these valuable contacts during you’re job searching, too?

 Use the following template to reach out to your network of friends, acquaintances, colleagues and relatives and let them know about your job search.

 Focus on people who work in the industry or type of job you’re considering.
 Asking your grandpa for connections might be cute, but totally useless.

 You may not get a response from everyone, but that's fine.
 People will remember you and if an opportunity comes up, they will get back to you.

-With a bit of exaggeration, referrals can move the mountains.
+With a bit of exaggeration, referrals can move mountains.

 They can boost your credibility and reputation by being introduced by someone who can vouch for you — or at least say a few nice things about you.

-This type of emails (sent to a friend, peer or colleague) can help you with a direct introduction to a recruiter or hiring manager.
+This type of email (sent to a friend, peer, or colleague) can help you with a direct introduction to a recruiter or hiring manager.